AbrarChowdhury/Random-fitness-kit-generator/README.md

 # Random-fitness-kit-generator
-this api returns a random fitness qoute on every get reques
+this api returns a random fitness tip on every get reques